Call for Visual Artists

 Deadline: Friday, August 18

-Bilingual Regional Warm Line Support Workers – Sudbury (2 openings)
+Bilingual Regional Warm Line Peer Support Worker, Sudbury

 Under the direction of the Regional Warm Line Coordinator, the Bilingual Warm Line Peer Support Worker is responsible for operating a pre-crisis telephone support line.
 This includes assisting callers by listening, talking, and referring them to other community resources.
 The Warm Line Peer Support worker will provide a continuum of functions, from a recovery-based approach, including: active listening and reflection, building relationships, developing support plans with callers, systems advocacy, symptom management, life skills teaching.
 In addition, Warm Line Peer Support Worker’s will develop a working knowledge of community resources through Northeastern Ontario and provide assistance in connecting callers to appropriate services.